LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Spot instances:
     * cheaper, can be terminated, less reliable
     * Good choice for task nodes (temporary capacity)
-    * Only use on core & master if you're testing or very cost-sensitive; you're risking partial data loss
+    * Only use on core & master if you're testing only (not production) or very cost-sensitive; you're risking partial data loss

 ##### EMR Instance Type(s) selection
   * Master node: